zirreal/multi-agent.io/projects/gakachu.md

-import callout from '~/components/callout.vue' import smallHeader from '~/components/smallHeader.vue' import textBlock from '~/components/textBlock.vue' import blockHeader from '~/components/blockHeader.vue' import buttonsRow from '~/components/buttonsRow.vue' import iconButton from '~/components/iconButton.vue' import videoInsert from '~/components/videoInsert.vue' import Row from '~/components/Row.vue' import Col from '~/components/Col.vue' import Icon from '~/components/Icon.vue' import gallery from '~/components/gallery.vue' import imgCaption from '~/components/imgCaption.vue' import galleryImg from '~/components/galleryImg.vue'
+import callout from '~/components/callout.vue' import smallHeader from '~/components/smallHeader.vue' import textBlock from '~/components/textBlock.vue' import buttonsRow from '~/components/buttonsRow.vue' import iconButton from '~/components/iconButton.vue' import videoInsert from '~/components/videoInsert.vue' import Icon from '~/components/Icon.vue' import gallery from '~/components/gallery.vue' import galleryImg from '~/components/galleryImg.vue'

+import tempGallery from '~/components/tempGallery.vue'

-<callout>Robot Artist and Entrepreneur</callout>
+<h2 class="callout">Robot Artist and Entrepreneur</h2>

 <img style="width: 100%" alt="Gakachu image" src="/gakachu.png"/>

+<p></p>
+<p></p>
-<imgCaption>Gaka-chu (from Japanese 画家 — gaka — artist, chu — in honor of Pikachu) is an industrial 6 axis manipulator, that has been re-equipped to draw with brushes and paints and provided with the software to sell its works and maintain self-sufficiency.
-Gaka-chu allows us to look beyond the line that separates robots as tools and robots as peers. </imgCaption>
+<p>Gaka-chu (from Japanese 画家 — gaka — artist, chu — in honor of Pikachu) is an industrial 6 axis manipulator, that has been re-equipped to draw with brushes and paints and provided with the software to sell its works and maintain self-sufficiency.
+Gaka-chu allows us to look beyond the line that separates robots as tools and robots as peers. </p>

-<blockHeader>Mission</blockHeader>
+<h2>Mission</h2>

 <smallHeader>Anathomy from human</smallHeader>
 <textBlock>To dive into the concept of an “autonomous creative system,” we tried to make Gaka-chu as independent of a human as possible.
 This allowed us to explore a completely gray area where robotic systems become authors and even owners of assets.</textBlock>